 Although certificate programs are condensed, they still cover a broad range of information.
 While participating in a data analysis certificate program, expect to complete real-world projects and work with the latest analysis software.
 You will also learn the basics of data analysis.

-In addition to data analysis experience, you will also need to develop some project management skills.
+In addition to data analysis experience, you will also need to develop project management skills.
 While you will not be leading projects at the outset of your data analyst career, you will eventually take on more responsibilities as you advance within your organization.